impactmass/impactmass.github.io/README.md

-Blog
+## Blog
+impactmass.com

+## Notes:
-- Don't use an image with white background / an image with text on it
+- For Hero images: Don't use an image with white background / an image with text on it